 11. Collaborate with your followers.
 A useful Pinterest feature that you can take advantage of is allowing your followers to post pins on your boards.
 Create boards that would let them put their own input and creativity to the test.
 You can hold exclusive contests and give an award to the best or most liked pin.
 This technique will bridge a gap between you and your followers.
 It will be good for your campaign because it encourages people to follow you to get a chance to get involved with similar activities.

-Pinterest has so much potential in driving traffic to your website.
+Pinterest has so much potential for driving traffic to your website.
 There are now millions of Pinterest users worldwide.
 With the right campaign strategy, you will be able to take advantage of this volume to create awareness and interest for your brand and the products and services that you offer.